mitchdmarino/Project1/README.md

         * Captain   Rank 6    (total: 5)
         * Lieutenant Rank 7   (total: 6)
     - May have to tinker with totals to fine tune gameplay
-* Token ranks will be displayed by a number in a square or circle
+* Tokens will be displayed by a number in a square or circle.
+Player will be able to move these tokens where they want.
-* Ability for player to arrange soldiers in any configuration, so long as all 40 pieces are contained within the first four rows of their side.
 * Ability for player to confirm their initial configuration.
 * A computer opponent that will set up its pieces randomly (constraining to the same rules as above)
-    - The computer will also move one their pieces randomly each turn.
+    - The computer will move one their pieces randomly each turn.
     - Computer's soldier's ranks must not be visible until they engage in a battle.
     - Computer must place flag in the back row
 * Each player's movement must be restricted to one space per turn.
 The space may be horizontally or vertically adjacent.
 If it is occupied by a friendly soldier or the lake chokepoint, the space must be blocked.
 If it is occcupied by an enemy soldier, the two soldiers will battle.